Albert-Z-Guo/ID3-Decision-Tree-Learning-Algorithm/README.md

 # ID3 Decision Tree Learning Algorithm

-This is a basic implementation of ID3 Decision Tree Learning Algorithm with error-reduced pruning from group up.
+This is a basic implementation of ID3 Decision Tree Learning Algorithm with error-reduced pruning from gound up.

 To test all functions, run:
 ```python
 unit_test.py
 ```

-To plot the learning curves, run:
+To plot the learning curves with and without pruning, run:
 ```python
 plot.py
 ```